centaretraining/azuretraining/03-azure-sql.md

 * Open your Database
 * On the main page, click "Set server firewall"
 * On the firewall settings page, toggle "Allow access to Azure services" from "OFF" to "ON".
-* Add your client ip address by clicking on "+ Add Client IP"
+* Add your client ip address by clicking on "+ Add Client IP" (you can get your IP by visiting whatismyip.com)
 * Click Save

 > SQL Server is locked down by default, only allowing specific IP address ranges.
 You'll need to add your local IP to connect using SQL Server Management Studio.